 The community stands up.
 But people facing deportation through this program began to speak up.
 Survivors of domestic violence like Norma and Isaura Garcia, tamale vendors like Juana Reyes, wage theft victims like Jose Ucelo, and many others hurt by S-Comm told their stories and became civil rights leaders in the process.
 With a groundswell of support from communities, faith and law enforcement leaders, and Members of Congress, the tide has started to turn in California.

-The successful passage of the TRUST Act (AB 4 - Ammiano) this year, a bill to limit cruel and costly immigration "hold" requests, marks a milestone in California's evolution.
-CIPC was proud to be one of 5 organizational co-sponsors of the bill and to work with a diverse and powerful coalition of grassroots community organizations from across the state.
+The successful passage of the TRUST Act (AB 4 - Ammiano) in 2013, a bill to limit cruel and costly immigration "hold" requests, marks a milestone in California's evolution.
+CIPC is proud to have been one of 5 organizational co-sponsors of the bill and to work with a diverse and powerful coalition of grassroots community organizations from across the state.

 Signature and significance.
 On Oct 5, 2013 Gov Brown signed a compromise version of the TRUST Act, declaring “While Washington waffles on immigration, California's forging ahead."
 Governor Brown made it clear: “we’re not using our jails as holding vats" for ICE.
 "Just as California's changed, Arizona's going to change."

 Next steps.
-Here in California, we are gearing up to make sure the TRUST Act is fully and effectively implemented come Jan 1, 2014.
-The new law should stop thousands of deportations.
+The California TRUST Act is now in effect.
+The new law will stop thousands of deportations, and community leaders and advocates are working hard throughout California to ensure it is implemented to the fullest.
 And now, across the nation, immigrants and allies are calling on President Obama to follow California's lead and to immediately halt deportations.

 WHAT THE TRUST ACT DOES